RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation: Results

-In terms of real-world deployment, we craft three distinct types of tasks to validate the effectiveness of our policy in the real world and its proficiency in handling diverse mobile manipulation challenges.
-We deploy the \ourshort policy in the real world on Go1+Arx5 and control the robot system in two different ways.
-The first invloves utilizing camera to obtain the distance between the target end-effector pose and the current pose in real time, and the other employs the controller to pre-define the target end-effector pose relative to the base coordinate of the legged robot.
+In terms of real-world experiments, we design three distinct types of tasks to evaluate the effectiveness of our policy in the real world and its proficiency in handling diverse loco-manipulation challenges.
+We directly deploy FB+IK, \blueline{AFB+ID,} and RobotDuet on a real-world robotic system for testing.